Seeing the Impact Firsthand: Two United Airlines Employees Share Their Trip to South Africa With Rise Against Hunger

 Upon returning home, many asked if it was sad to see the living conditions we witnessed.
 While the circumstances were undoubtedly challenging, sadness was not the prevailing emotion.
 Instead, we were filled with a sense of peace and joy.
 The children, in particular, captured our hearts.
 Their curiosity and innocence transcended language barriers, finding delight in simple pleasures like playing with stickers, coloring pictures and playing with bubbles.
 They radiated love and happiness, cherishing every moment of life.
 Rather than being disheartened by their circumstances, we were inspired.
 Their unwavering spirit served as a powerful reminder that joy can be found in the most unexpected places.

 The trip to Johannesburg left us with hearts full of love, compassion and a better understanding of the impact of our partnership with Rise Against Hunger.
 Although it starts with a meal, those meals are a root system to nourish lives, encourage education, empower communities and ultimately support journeys to better lives.
+We are grateful to have represented United Airlines on this journey.
+The dedication and support of our colleagues are shaping lives and communities across the world.
+Together, we can continue to make a meaningful difference — one meal, one smile, at a time.

 Would your business or organization like to partner with Rise Against Hunger — like United Airlines does — to help global hunger?
 Submit your interest here to learn more about partnership opportunities!